JadNizam/PyBullet-RL-Arm-Project/README.md

-RL PyBullet Arm (Reach Task)
+PyBullet RL Arm (Reach + Pick-and-Place)

-A minimal end-to-end reinforcement learning project using PyBullet + Gymnasium + Stable-Baselines3 (PPO) to train a 6-DoF robotic arm to reach a 3D target.
+Minimal RL project using PyBullet + Gymnasium + Stable-Baselines3 (PPO) to train a 6-DoF arm for:
+1) Reach: move the end-effector to a random 3D target.
+2) PickPlace: grasp a ball and place it in a randomly moving goal box.

 Quick Start (Windows PowerShell)
 1) Create and activate a virtual environment